noamgariani11/Mock-Report/CaseNotes.md

 ![image](https://user-images.githubusercontent.com/91398631/232165425-82ccd2fb-338d-4e29-adc3-02ac3ccd766a.png)

 It will give you the full path of that file.
-Alterantivly you can use pwd and then just append the file name to the end manually.
+Alternatively you can use pwd and then just append the file name to the end manually.
 Once you put the full path of the file in press "next".

 Now just click "add", again with just the defualts.